Benjamin-del/transitAPI3/README.md

 | All above values are required                                |

-## FTP
+## Static GTFS
-I have a FTP server that has all of the files updated every month (CRON JOB).
-The project liscense does not cover files uploaded to the FTP server.
-If you want to use the FTP server, please open a new issue on github.

-### Remove FTP
-You are able to delete all of the FTP update file (located at `/update`).
-If you do that you will also have to remove lines `40-52` in `src/index.js`.
-You should also remove all files that have a `../helper/gtfs-static` import.
-You can change that to be `../helper/gtfs-dwldr` so that your app will always download a fresh copy of the GTFS files on each file (!!!).
-This can slow down the server.
+For OC Transpo, I have deflated some GTFS files, they are available at a seperate Repo (Available at: https://benjamin-del.github.io/TransitDB3).
+You can use this repo with your worker but I would suggest forking that repo and using your own version.

 ## Installation
-This is designed to run on a cloudflare worker.
-It could be ported over to a express server but that is not supported.
+This is designed to run on a Cloudflare Worker.
+It could be ported over to a express server or other serverless components but that is not supported.

 1. Fork the project and create a `.dev.vars` file in the root directory.
 I would sugest using wrangler.
 It should look like this:

     ```
-    #FTP
-    FTP_PASS="yourpassword"
-    FTP_HOST="yourhost"
-    FTP_PORT=21
-    FTP_USER="yourname"

     # OCTRANSPO API
     OCTRANSPO_API_KEY="0000111122223333444"
     OCTRANSPO_APP_ID="1234566"
     ```
     (Fill in the values)

 2. Install Coudlflare Wrangler.
 You can find the instructions here: https://developers.cloudflare.com/workers/cli-wrangler/install-update

 3. Configure your server where you get the GTFS files from.
 The configuration is found at `src/helper/gtfs-static.js`, line `6`.
 The current server will not work.